Below Poverty Line: Five-Year Plans

 In its Ninth Five-Year Plan (1995–2002), BPL for rural areas was set at annual family income less than Rs.
 20,000, less than two hectares land, and no television or refrigerator.
 The number of rural BPL families was 650,000 during the 9th Plan.
 The survey based on this criterion was again carried out in 2002 and the total number of 387,000 families were identified.
 This figure was in force until September 2006.

 There were debates around the comparability of the 1999-2000 NSS data with the 2004-05 data, especially for the rural areas.
 Data showed a decline in poverty from 36% to 28%, but higher poverty rates in certain areas.
 Different groups proposed different methods of measuring poverty, but the Planning Commission chose the Tendulkar Committee's method that "updated the expenditure basket and revised the poverty line and consequently estimated the percentage of poor people in India at 37% or 435 million in 2004–05.

 In its Tenth Five-Year Plan (2002–2007) survey, BPL for rural areas was based on the degree of deprivation in respect of 13 parameters, with scores from 0–4: landholding, type of house, clothing, food security, sanitation, consumer durables, literacy status, labour force, means of livelihood, status of children, type of indebtedness, reasons for migrations, etc.

-The Planning Commission fixed an upper limit of 326,000 for rural BPL families on the basis of simple survey.
+The Planning Commission fixed an upper limit of 326,000 for rural BPL families on the basis of a simple survey.
 Accordingly, families having less than 15 marks out of maximum 52 marks have been classified as BPL and their number works out to 318,000.
 The survey was carried out in 2002 and thereafter but could not be finalised due to a stay issued by the Supreme Court of India.
 The stay was vacated in February 2006 and this survey was finalised and adopted in September 2006.
-This survey formed the basis for benefits under government of India schemes.
+This survey formed the basis for benefits under Indian government schemes.
 The state governments are free to adopt any criteria/survey for state-level schemes.

 In its Tenth Five-Year Plan BPL for urban areas was based on degree of deprivation in respect of seven parameters: roof, floor, water, sanitation, education level, type of employment, and status of children in a house.
 A total of 125,000 upper families were identified as BPL in urban area in 2004.
 It has been implemented since then.

-Those spending over Rs 32 a day in rural areas and Rs 47 in towns and cities should not be considered poor, an expert panel headed by former RBI governor C Rangarajan said in a report submitted to the BJP government last week.
+Those spending over Rs 32 a day in rural areas and Rs 47 in towns and cities should not be considered poor, an expert panel headed by former RBI governor C Rangarajan said in a report submitted to the BJP.

 The recommendation has only raised the bar marginally.

 Based on the Suresh Tendulkar panel's recommendations in 2011–12, the poverty line had been fixed at Rs 27 in rural areas and Rs 33 in urban areas, levels at which getting two meals may be difficult.